 How much does a garden sprayer cost?
 The average weed sprayer costs about $164, with a typical price range of $70 to $345.

-How far will a pump sprayer spray?
+How far can a pump sprayer spray?
 The range of a pump sprayer depends on the spray pattern.
 It will spray the farthest when set to a narrow stream.
 Most pump sprayers can spray up to 20 feet, and some more powerful sprayers are capable of reaching 30 feet.

 How do you spray weeds?

-How do you use a hand sprayer?
+How do you use a handheld airless sprayer?